Dangerous Apps’ List for Kids and Tweens

 Snapchat has garnered much attention in the media and from concerned parents due to the nature of its disappearing messages.
 Snapchat allows users to send temporary text messages and media content to their friends.
 Many kids and teens secretly use the app to evade the watchful eye of parents who monitor their text messages.

 Kids can also use the app to send each other photos and videos they don’t want parents or teachers to see.
-For example, a user may send out nude photos of a classmate to all of their school friends because they know it leaves no trace.
+For example, a user may send out nude pictures of a classmate to all of their school friends because they know it leaves no trace.

 Although decreasing in popularity in recent years, Snapchat still has a sizable user base and is a very tempting app for teenagers who are up to no good.